 - Reports: Enables you to quickly access reports for SharePoint Online, OneDrive for Business, Exchange Online, and Azure AD.

-- Service assurance: Provides information about how Microsoft maintains security, privacy, and compliance with global standards for Office 365, Azure, Microsoft Dynamics CRM Online, Microsoft Intune, and other cloud services.
-Also includes access to third-party ISO, SOC, and other audit reports, as well as Audited Controls, which provides details about the various controls that have been tested and verified by third-party auditors of Office 365.
+- Service assurance: Provides information about how Microsoft maintains security, privacy, and compliance with global standards for Microsoft 365, Azure, Microsoft Dynamics CRM Online, Microsoft Intune, and other cloud services.
+Also includes access to third-party ISO, SOC, and other audit reports, as well as Audited Controls, which provides details about the various controls that have been tested and verified by third-party auditors of Microsoft 365.

-Service Assurance provides transparency of operations and information about how Microsoft maintains the security, privacy, and compliance of customer data in Office 365.
-It includes third-party audit reports along with a library of white papers, FAQs, and other materials on Office 365 topics such as data encryption, data resiliency, security incident management and more.
+Service Assurance provides transparency of operations and information about how Microsoft maintains the security, privacy, and compliance of customer data in Microsoft 365.
+It includes third-party audit reports along with a library of white papers, FAQs, and other materials on Microsoft 365 topics such as data encryption, data resiliency, security incident management and more.
 Customers can use this information to perform their own regulatory risk assessments.
 Compliance officers can assign the "Service Assurance User" role to give users access to Service Assurance.
 The tenant administrator can also provide external users, such as independent auditors, with access to information in the Service Assurance dashboard through the Microsoft Cloud Service Trust Portal (STP).
-For details on how to access the STP, visit Get started with the Service Trust Portal for Office 365 for business, Azure, and Dynamics CRM Online subscriptions.

 The Microsoft OneDrive admin center helps you quickly and easily manage your organization's OneDrive for Business settings in one place.
 To use the OneDrive admin center, access to onedrive.com is required.
 You must also be a global admin for your organization or a custom admin with the SharePoint administrator role.
 Access the OneDrive for Business admin center at https://admin.onedrive.com.